Rudolf-Christoph von Gersdorff: Later years

 Following the war, Gersdorff participated in the work of the U.S. Army Historical Division, in which, under the guidance of Franz Halder, German generals wrote World War II operational studies for the U.S. Army, first as POWs and then as employees.
 In the late 1940s, Gersdorff authored an operational study on the Wehrmacht response to the Allied Normandy breakout.
 (The study, together with contributions from Paul Hausser, Heinrich Freiherr von Lüttwitz, Wilhelm Fahrmbacher and Heinrich Eberbach, was published in 2004 as Fighting the Breakout: The German Army in Normandy from COBRA to the Falaise Gap).

 In the mid-1950s, Gersdorff tried to join the Bundeswehr, the armed forces of postwar West Germany.
 Despite his distinguished record and decorations, his attempts were, according to Gersdorff, opposed by Hans Globke, the powerful head of the German Chancellery and confidant of Chancellor Konrad Adenauer, and by various former Wehrmacht officers in the Bundeswehr who did not want a "traitor" in their midst.
 He thus was prevented from resuming his military career.

 Gersdorff later dedicated his life to charity in the Order of St. John.
 He was a founding president of the Johanniter-Unfall-Hilfe, which he chaired from 1952 to 1963.
 In 1979 he was awarded the Großes Verdienstkreuz (Grand Cross of Merit), one of the eight classes of West Germany's only state decoration, in recognition of his accomplishments.
 A riding accident in 1967 left Gersdorff paraplegic for the last twelve years of his life, during which he wrote and published his memoirs, Soldat im Untergang.
+Gersdorff died in Munich, Bavaria, in 1980, at the age of 74.

+Assessment

 In his memoirs, Gersdorff claimed to have opposed the OKW's Commissar Order and other "criminal orders".
-This was shown to be false by the historian Joannes Huerter, of the Munich Institute for Contemporary History.
-Huerter also found that "Tresckow and his circle were by no means fundamentally opposed to Hitler's decision to attack the Soviet Union, and that they were well informed of and collaborative in the earliest mass murders of Jewish civilians", as many officers in the Army Group Center were aligned with National Socialist Ideology with its anti-communism and anti-Semitism.
-Huerter states that many of the officers of that group of conspirators in particular, believed that these crimes against humanity still in the initial stages would appear "less horrific when weighed against the chance to strike at the heart of the Soviet Union and only when it became apparent that the military risk had not paid off and the mass murders took on genocidal dimension did ethical second thoughts come to play a role for the young staff officers of the Army Group Center".
+This was shown to be false by the historian Johannes Hürter, of the Munich Institute for Contemporary History.
+Hürter also found that "Tresckow and his circle were by no means fundamentally opposed to Hitler's decision to attack the Soviet Union, and that they were well informed of and collaborative in the earliest mass murders of Jewish civilians", as many officers in the Army Group Center were aligned with National Socialist Ideology with its anti-communism and anti-Semitism.

+Hürter states that many of the officers of that group of conspirators in particular, believed that these crimes against humanity still in the initial stages would appear "less horrific when weighed against the chance to strike at the heart of the Soviet Union and only when it became apparent that the military risk had not paid off and the mass murders took on genocidal dimension did ethical second thoughts come to play a role for the young staff officers of the Army Group Center".
 The memoirs were influential in shaping the post-war discourse on the German military resistance and included many of the "myth-building statements" that fed much later works on the subject.

-Gersdorff died in Munich, Bavaria, in 1980, at the age of 74.